wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-lifecycle-management-governance-for-microsoft-teams/includes/4-manage-microsoft-365-groups-creation.md

 While users can create a Microsoft 365 group from Outlook or other apps, as an admin, you may need to create or delete groups, add or remove members, and customize how they work.
 The Microsoft 365 admin center is the place to do this.

 ## Create a new Microsoft 365 group
+You can create a new Microsoft 365 group using Microsoft 365 admin center or PowerShell.

 ### Use Microsoft 365 admin center